ywang408/Approximating-derivative-prices-in-continuous-time-models/README.md

 ## Reference

-1.Kristensen, D. & Mele, A. Adding and subtracting Black-Scholes: A new approach to approximating derivative prices in continuous-time models.
+1. Kristensen, D. & Mele, A. Adding and subtracting Black-Scholes: A new approach to approximating derivative prices in continuous-time models.
 J Financ Econ 102, 390–415 (2011).